-Your dev team has just finished a project, and now comes the dreaded task of UI and UX testing.
+Your dev team has just finished a project, and now comes the dreaded task of UI/UX and GUI testing.
+Looking at the visual elements of your product is equally as important as what happens in the backend.
 Though it can often be the most trying and frustrating stage in software development, there’s no question that UI/UX testing is of paramount importance to the success of your software.
 If it doesn’t do what the users want it to do, then you have to go back to the drawing board.

 Most Common Problems in GUI Testing

 Nearly every dev team encounters the same problems when testing a new GUI.
 First of all, we have very little control over the client browser.
 If it were possible to collaborate with Apple, Microsoft, Modzilla, or Google in developing our web applications, then it certainly would make creating software that works with those browsers much easier.
 Unfortunately, we don’t have that option, which means having to figure out how to make the software work across each browser.

 How to Solve the Testing Conundrum

 As for the users, listen to the ones who do raise their voices.
-It may sound like trolling at times, but if you dig into the reasons why people don’t like something in your software, you’ll likely find issues that your team could work to improve.
+It may sound like trolling sometimes, but if you dig into why people don’t like something in your software, you’ll likely find issues that your team could work to improve.
 This may seem like common sense, but you’d be surprised how many developers forget these simple rules.
 As long as you and your dev team are communicating effectively over the course of the project, and as long as you don’t forget to look at things in the way that your users might, then UI testing should proceed smoothly.

 Here at Accelerance our team of trusted advisors can connect you with our global team to overcome GUI testing and development challenges.
 Contact us today.